floor-licker/tcpstrip/README.md

 ---

 A high-performance TCP proxy that strips TCP Timestamp options (TSopt) from connections to prevent timing information leakage.
-For when you want to control or eliminate TCP timestamp behavior for a specific latency-critical connection without requiring root, kernel modifications, or system-wide changes.
+For when you want to control or eliminate TCP timestamp behavior for a specific latency-critical connection.

-## Use-case
+## Use-cases
-When:

 - You're running in colocated racks managed by a hosting provider
 - You're deploying inside a containerized infrastructure
 - You're on shared or locked-down machines (like at exchange proximity sites)